ztianai/05-03-lab-sound/README.md

 ### 1. Check out the code
 Make sure you fork and clone this repository!
 Take a moment to read through the `MainActivity` code to get a sense of what is provided for you.
 In particular, note the touch event handling (like we used in class), as well as the Google-provided code for a [full-screen](http://developer.android.com/training/system-ui/immersive.html) app.
 You might also look at the provided `getPianoKey()` method, which returns an `int` representing _which_ piano sound you should play on top (from middle C to B).

+- The app will run in landscape mode (declared in the `Manifest`), so you'll want to rotate your phone or emulator!

 ### 2. Create the SoundPool object
 The first step is to instantiate a new `SoundPool` object.
 You should do this in the provided `initializeSoundPool()` helper method to keep things neat.